Beyond Turing: A Comparative Analysis of Approaches for Detecting Machine-Generated Text: Methods

 \subsection{Shallow Learning}

 We conducted an evaluation of two distinct shallow learning models, specifically Logistic Regression and XGBoost, utilizing Fasttext word embeddings that were trained on our preprocessed training set.
+FastText's subword representation captures fine morphological details.
+This is useful in detecting differences between the often overly formal structured machine-generated text and the morphologically rich human-generated text.

-Prior to the training process, we implemented a fundamental preprocessing step, which involved the removal of non-ASCII and special characters to refine our dataset and enhance the quality of our results.
-To enrich the training source of the models as showed in Table \ref{tab:feature_engineering}, we propose embedding on four lexical complexity measures aimed at quantifying different aspects of a text:
+Prior to the training process, we implemented a fundamental preprocessing step involving non-ASCII and special characters removal.
+As showed in Table \ref{tab:feature_engineering}, we propose embedding on four lexical complexity measures aimed at quantifying different aspects of a text:

 \textbf{Average Word Length (AWL)}: This metric reflects the lexical sophistication of a text, with longer average word lengths potentially suggesting more complex language use.
 Let $W = \{w_1, w_2, ..., w_n\}$ represent the set of word tokens in the text.
-The AWL is given by:
+The $AWL$ is given by:

-\textbf{Average Sentence Length (ASL)}: This provides a measure of syntactic complexity, with longer sentences often requiring more complex syntactic structures.Let $S = \{s_1, s_2, ..., s_m\}$ represent the set of sentence tokens in the text.
-The ASL is defined as:
+\textbf{Average Sentence Length (ASL)}: This measures syntactic complexity, with longer sentences often requiring more complex syntactic structures.Let $S = \{s_1, s_2, ..., s_m\}$ represent the set of sentence tokens in the text.
+The $ASL$ is defined as:

-\textbf{Vocabulary Richness (VR)}: This ratio of unique words to the total number of words is a measure of lexical diversity, which can also be indicative of language proficiency and style .If $UW$ represents the set of unique words in the text, the VR is calculated as:
+\textbf{Vocabulary Richness (VR)}: This ratio of unique words to the total number of words is a measure of lexical diversity.
+If $UW$ represents the set of unique words in the text, the $VR$ is calculated as:

 \textbf{Repetition Rate (RR)}: The ratio of words occurring more than once to the total number of words, indicative of the redundancy of a text.
-If $RW$ represents the set of words that occur more than once, the RR is computed as:
+If $RW$ represents the set of words that occur more than once, $RR$ is computed as:

-To illustrate our feature engineering process, Table \ref{tab:feature_engineering} presents a snapshot of our dataset after the application of our feature calculations.
-The table showcases a selection of texts and their corresponding labels (0 representing machine-generated text and 1 indicating human-generated text), as well as a range of text features derived from these texts.
+Table \ref{tab:feature_engineering} presents a snapshot of our dataset after the application of our feature calculations.
 These include Average Word Length \textbf{(AWL)}, Average Sentence Length \textbf{(ASL)}, Vocabulary Richness \textbf{(VR)}, and Repetition Rate \textbf{(RR)}.
-By computing these features, we aimed to capture distinct textual characteristics that could aid our models in accurately discerning between human and machine-generated text.
+By computing these features, we aimed to capture distinct textual characteristics that could aid our models in discriminating human and machine-generated text.